dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 **Departmental Objectives**

-In contrast to course descriptions, departmental objectives are written in full sentences and paragraphs that better express how each department positions itself, thereby providing information that can be superior to the less expressive course descriptions.
+In contrast to course descriptions, departmental objectives are written in full sentences and paragraphs that better express how each department positions itself, thereby providing contextual information that are missing from the less expressive course descriptions.

 <figure>
   <img src="/img/posts/department-similarity/linguistic-objective.png" height="250px" width="400px" />